amrdixon/dragonfinder/cloud_deployment/README.md

 # TensorFlow Inference Endpoint Cloud Deployment (AWS)

 This directory contains all scripts and documentation needed to take an already trained and saved TF model and deploy it in AWS.
 The first part is to deploy an AWS SageMaker inference endpoint.
 This is a mandatory step.
 The cloud REST API server is an extension of the SageMaker inference model deployment.
-This is an optional step, as you can directly interface with the SageMaker endpoint, but doing so it recommended as it will enable interfacing with your app without needing your developer credentials.
+This is an optional step, as you can directly interface with the SageMaker endpoint, but doing so it recommended as it will enable interfacing with your app without needing to store your developer credentials locally.

 ## Directory Contents
 - aws_model_deploy.py: Main (entry point) script